Wagyumafia: Japan's hottest restaurant serves world's most expensive beef

 During the recent Rugby World Cup, giants of the game jostled to get one of the restaurants' coveted nightly seats.

-Ed Sheeran headed into the kitchen to meet Wagyumafia's team during a recent visit.

-Courtesy Wagumafia
+Courtesy of Wagyumafia

 A raucous evening -- if you can get in